fab13n/metalua/src/tilo/readme.md

 * unset global variables can be typed `field`: this would completely prevent from accessing them.

-* they could also be typed `const nil`: this is more accurate, but an access to a known-as-nil variable is maybe more likely to be an error than made on purpose.
-It supposes that we know the exhaustive list of all actual global variables, included those which might have been created by old-style modules.
+* they could also be typed `const nil`: this is more accurate, but an access to a known-as-nil variable is maybe more likely to be an error than performed on purpose.
+It also supposes that we know the exhaustive list of all actual global variables, included those which might have been created by old-style modules.

-* typing them `var nil` has little interest, as they could only be overwritten with another `nil` (you can't change the type in a `var` slot).
+* typing them `var nil` has little interest, as a `var nil` could only be overwritten with another `nil` (you can't change the type in a `var` slot).

-* `var *` and `const *` lets you use global variables as you want, either in read-write or in read-only mode.
-It's probably nice to allow this as an option, but it should certainly not be the default configuration.
+* `var *` and `const *` let you use global variables as you want, either in read-write or in read-only mode.
+It's probably nice to allow this as an option, but it shouldn't be the default configuration.

 * `currently nil` can be interesting, but suffers from the same